dangtbthi/normalizing_flows_digits/README.md

 ## Project Overview
 This is a simple implementation of normalizing flow (affine coupling layer) concepts, created for the PiMA The Mathematics of Generative Models Summer Program 2025 project to illustrate the methodology on the scikit-learn Digits dataset.
+Special thanks to the instructors and fellow participants for discussions and collaboration, as this was not an individual project.

 ## Methods
 Normalizing Flows transform a simple base distribution (in this project I use standard logistic distribution) into a complex target distribution via a sequence of invertible mappings, enabling: